Chapter 6: Correction

 The prince nodded.
 “Jonathan brought a petition asking for relief.”

 “Do you have it?”
 His father’s mood eased as he read the document.
 Then reread it.
-While reading, he grunted several times.
+He grunted several times.
 Then he peered into Sagen’s eyes.
 “Jonathan should be in my court.
 His understanding of our laws is profound.
 As is his courage in bringing this to light.
 Bring me writing materials and wax for my seal.”

 “With pleasure.”
 After obtaining what his father needed, Sagen returned to the table, a serious look on his face.
 He bit his lip.